 - Dell Update: This is the bugger I blame for my funky computer happenings.
 It might not be the culprit, but it’s gone now so I’m keeping an eye out to see if the same behavior continues.

-Before you do like I did and delete the files out of frustration, do a little research to see if you really need to delete them.
-Early on in my computing endeavors I relied more heavily on such programs.
+Before you do like I did and delete the Dell computer bloatware out of frustration, do a little research to see if you really need to delete them.
+Early on in my computing endeavors, I relied more heavily on such programs.
 Now, since I’ve been around the block a time or two, I know where to go to repair what needs to be repaired.
 I like my computers to run as clean as possible without excessive bloatware.

-Since deleting those programs, I’ve been able to work annoyance free (more or less).
+Since deleting the Dell computer bloatware, I’ve been able to work annoyance free (more or less).